 Integrating this equation with the $k_r(r)$ determined by the equation (\ref{eq:disp_rel}) one obtains the shape (i.e. the $\varphi(r)$ dependence) of the wave crests of the $m$-th harmonic of the fluid perturbation with the pattern speed $\Omega_{\rm p}$.

-In Figure \ref{fig:sonic-examples}a the white dashed curve shows the analytical prediction for the wave crest location computed using the equations (\ref{eq:disp_rel})-(\ref{eq:wake_shape}) and the values of $\Omega_{\rm p}$ and $m$ derived for the upper mode dominating in this snapshot (see captions).
+In Figure \ref{fig:sonic-examples}a the white dashed curve shows the analytical prediction for the wave crest location computed using the equations (\ref{eq:disp_rel})-(\ref{eq:wake_shape}) and the values of $\Omega_{\rm p}$ and $m$ measured in the upper mode dominating this snapshot (see captions).
 One can see the analytical calculation agreeing with the actual wave crest shape extremely well and predicting the mode to form a pattern of spiral arms sheared by the differential rotation and {\it propagating out} to large distances (this mode has a narrow evanescent region near the star where $\Omega(r)>\Omega_{\rm p}$, in which $k_r=0$).

-The same calculation done for the values of $\Omega_{\rm p}$ and $m$ characterizing the lower mode dominating in Figure \ref{fig:sonic-examples}b, are shown by the white dashed curve in that panel and are seen to also agree very well with the shape of the outgoing and the incoming sonic waves.
+The same calculation done for the values of $\Omega_{\rm p}$ and $m$ characterizing the lower mode dominating in Figure \ref{fig:sonic-examples}b also agrees very well with the shape of the outgoing and the incoming sonic waves.
 One can see that the lower modes are {\it trapped} in a {\it resonant cavity} extending between the stellar surface and the Inner Lindblad Resonance (ILR), at which $k_r=0$ for that mode.
 For the modes discussed in this work the radial location $r_\mathrm{ILR}$ of the ILR typically ends up far enough in the disk where $\Omega(r)$ can be well approximated by $\Omega_K$.
-Then $r_\mathrm{ILR}$ is determined by the condition $\Omega_K(r_\mathrm{ILR})(1-m^{-1})=\Omega_{\rm p}$, given the mode's $m$ and $\Omega_{\rm p}$, so that \ba r_\mathrm{ILR}=R_\star\left[\frac{\Omega_K(R_\star)}{\Omega_{\rm p}}\frac{m-1}{m}\right]^{2/3}. \ea For $m\gg 1$ the location of ILR is close to the {\it corotation} radius $r_\mathrm{c}=R_\star\left[\Omega_K(R_\star)/\Omega_{\rm p}\right]^{2/3}$, see Figure \ref{fig:sonic-examples}b.
+Then $r_\mathrm{ILR}$ is determined by the condition $\Omega_K(r_\mathrm{ILR})(1-m^{-1})=\Omega_{\rm p}$, so that \ba r_\mathrm{ILR}=R_\star\left[\frac{\Omega_K(R_\star)}{\Omega_{\rm p}}\frac{m-1}{m}\right]^{2/3}. \ea For $m\gg 1$ the location of ILR is close to the {\it corotation} radius $r_\mathrm{c}=R_\star\left[\Omega_K(R_\star)/\Omega_{\rm p}\right]^{2/3}$, see Figure \ref{fig:sonic-examples}b.